SILVIAKAGO/Quote/README.md

 * Python3.8
 * Postgresql installed.
-* clone the directory into your local machine
+* clone the directory into your local machine.
 * navigate to the cloned folder
 * run `source virtual/bin/activate`
 * pip install `requirements.txt`